budach/pysster/README.md

 At the time of writing the most recent TensorFlow version is 1.14 and the pre-built binary requires CUDA 10 and cuDNN 7.4.
 You can always check the required versions in the TensorFlow [GPU support notes](https://www.tensorflow.org/install/gpu).

+*Right now, we only support TensorFlow 1.x.
+TensorFlow 2 has recently been released and we plan switching to it and its integrated tf.keras in the future.*

 ### Documentation